Install Devtron OSS

 helm install devtron devtron/devtron-operator \

-You may check the installation by running the following command:
+You may check the status by running the command below.
+If the output is Applied, Devtron is installed.

 kubectl -n devtroncd get installers installer-devtron \